hyperledger/indy-hipe/text/tictactoe-protocol/README.md

 ### Messages

+All messages in this protocol are part of the "Tic Tac Toe 1.0" message family uniquely identified by this DID reference:

+    did:sov:BzCbsNYhMrjHiqZDTUASHg;spec/tictactoe/1.0

 The trust ping interaction begins when one party sends a `move` message to the other.
 It looks like this: